nwihardjo/COMP3111/README.md

-**Top down**: test top sub-system with stubs, and stubs replaced on eat a time depth- or breadth-first.
+**Top down**: test top sub-system with stubs, and stubs replaced one at a time, depth- or breadth-first.
 If new sub-system integrated, do regression testing.

 - Pros: early testing and error detection
 - Cons: low-level processing is done late, require stubs